vermont42/ProgrammaticLayout/README.md

 // 0: This line is the "model" of the tab bar.
 This model could be fancier, perhaps a separate struct or class, but an array of tab names works fine in this app.

-// 1: This line create the left-hand `UIViewController`, a `BreedBrowseVC`, and embeds it in a `UINavigationController`, which is necessary because the user will drill down from this screen to a `BreedDetailVC` with information about a specific cat breed.
-If you needed custom `UINavigationController` behavior, you could use a subclass of that class.
+// 1: This line creates the left-hand `UIViewController`, a `BreedBrowseVC`, and embeds it in a `UINavigationController`, which is necessary because the user will drill down from this screen to a `BreedDetailVC` for information about a specific cat breed.
+If you needed to customize `UINavigationController`'s behavior, you could use a subclass of that class.

 // 2: This line set the name, "Browse", and the icon, a sitting cat, of the `BreedBrowseVC`'s `UITabBarItem`.

 // 3: This line creates the right-hand `UIViewController`, a `CreditsVC`.
-There is no drill-down from credits, so there is no embedding in a `UINavigationController`.
+There is no drill-down from credits, so there is no `UINavigationController`.

-// 4: This line set the name, "Credits", and the icon, a jumping cat, of the `CreditsVC`'s `UITabBarItem`.
+// 4: This line sets the name, "Credits", and the icon, a jumping cat, of the `CreditsVC`'s `UITabBarItem`.

-// 5: This line tells the `UITabBarController` to manage the browse and credits `UIViewController`s.
+// 5: This line tells the `UITabBarController` to manage the browse-and-credits `UIViewController`s.

-// 6: Swift's initializer rules require implementation of this initializer, but because you won't be using a storyboard, the initializer need not have a functional implementation.
+// 6: Swift's initializer rules require inclusion of this initializer, but because you won't be using a storyboard, the implementation need not be functional.
 More details [here](https://stackoverflow.com/a/24036440).

 6\.
 Feel free to build, but _don't_ run.
 If you do, you will see a crash caused by the fact that `BreedBrowseVC`'s `UITableView` expects to be instantiated from a storyboard, which isn't happening. `CreditsVC`'s `UITextView` has a similar problem.
 For an initial fix, comment out the definition of `BreedBrowseVC`'s in `BreedBrowseVC.swift` and insert the following definition: